ChloeLeeFullStackDeveloper/Donation-Management-System/README.md

+# Donation Management Platform

-🎯 Project Summary
+## 🎯 Project Summary

 A comprehensive donation management platform demonstrating PHP/Laravel and C#/.NET Core integration with proper accounting principles, designed specifically for Christian relief organizations like Samaritan's Purse.

-🏗️ Architecture Overview
+## 🏗️ Architecture Overview

+The system is built with a decoupled architecture, leveraging PHP/Laravel for the main application and C#/.NET Core for specialized financial services, all interacting with a shared MySQL database.

 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐
 │   PHP/Laravel   │    │  C#/.NET Core   │    │     MySQL       │
 │   (Main App)    │◄──►│   (Services)    │◄──►│   Database      │